Project-MONAI/tutorials/acceleration/fast_model_training_guide.md

 ### 2. NVIDIA Nsight Systems

-[NVIDIA Nsight™ Systems](https://developer.nvidia.com/nsight-systems) is a system-wide performance analysis tool designed to visualize an application’s algorithms, help to identify the largest opportunities to optimize, and tune to scale efficiently across any quantity or size of CPUs and GPUs.
+[NVIDIA Nsight™ Systems](https://developer.nvidia.com/nsight-systems) is a system-wide performance analysis tool designed to visualize algorithms, help to identify the largest opportunities to optimize, and tune to scale efficiently across any quantity or size of CPUs and GPUs.

-Nsight provides a great GUI to visualize the output database (`.qdrep` file) from analysis results of DLProf.
+Nsight provides a great GUI to visualize the output database (`.qdrep` file) from the analysis results of DLProf.
 With necessary annotation inside the existing training scripts.
-The GPU utilization of each operation can be clearly seen through the interface.
-Then, users understand better about which components are the bottleneck of computation.
+The GPU utilization of each operation can be seen through the interface.
+Then, users understand better which components are the bottlenecks.
 The detailed example is shown in the following
 [performance profiling tutorial]( https://github.com/Project-MONAI/tutorials/blob/master/performance_profiling/profiling_train_base_nvtx.ipynb).

-As shown in the following figure, each training epoch can be decomposed into several steps, including data loading (I/O), model forward/backward operation, optimization, etc. Then, necessary improvement can be conducted targeting certain steps.
+As shown in the following figure, each training epoch can be decomposed into multiple steps, including data loading (I/O), model forward/backward operation, optimization, etc. Then, necessary improvement can be conducted targeting certain steps.
 For example, if data loading (I/O) takes too much time during training, we can try to cache them into CPU/GPU bypassing data loading and pre-processing.
-After program optimization, user can re-use the tool further comparing the profiles before and after optimization and determine if the optimization is effective.
+After program optimization, users can re-run the analysis to compare the results before and after optimization.

 ![nsight](../figures/nsight.png)

 ### 3. NVIDIA Tools Extension (NVTX)

 [NVIDIA® Tools Extension Library (NVTX)](https://github.com/NVIDIA/NVTX) is a powerful mechanism that allows users to manually instrument their application.
 With a C-based and a Python-based Application Programming Interface (API) for annotating events, code ranges, and resources in your applications.
-Applications which integrate NVTX can use NVIDIA Nsight, Tegra System Profiler, and Visual Profiler to capture and visualize these events and ranges.
-In general, the NVTX can bring valuable insight into the application while incurring almost no overhead.
+Applications that integrate NVTX can use NVIDIA Nsight, Tegra System Profiler, and Visual Profiler to capture and visualize these events and ranges.
+In general, NVTX can bring valuable insight into the application while incurring almost no overhead.

-To leverage the visualization capacities of Nsight, necessary annotation/tagging in python script is required.
+To leverage the visualization capacities of Nsight, necessary annotation and tagging in Python script are required.
 For MONAI transforms, we provide the `Range` function from `monai.utils.nvtx` to add tags for each transform (data pre-processing and augmentation) in the transform chains.
 Then the analysis results would be itemized based on different transforms.

 ```py
 train_transforms = Compose(